 What about this shot from The King’s Speech?
-Tom Hooper puts us right into the action.
+Director Tom Hooper puts us right into the action.
 He uses the POV to accentuate the actual fear of public speaking and give us a glimpse into what the world looks like from the eyes of the aristocracy.

 Point of view shot movies

-After that, point of view shot movies (aka "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
-In 2008, Matt Reeves and Drew Goddard brought us the massive hit called Cloverfield that combined the point of view shot movie and the monster flick.
+After that, point of view shot movies like this (dubbed "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
+In 2008, Matt Reeves and Drew Goddard brought us the massive hit Cloverfield that combined the point of view shot movie and the monster flick.
 With a cellphone in everyone's pocket, the idea that events like these could be captured from a first person POV makes even the most unbelievable that much more "real."